-Visit securitiesamerica.com/disclosures or arborpointadvisors.com/disclosures to see SAI's BD Firm Brochure, SAA or APA's Form ADV, Part 2A brochures (Items 4 and 7 of Part 2A or Items 4.A. and 5 of Part 2A Appendix 1) and other applicable documents.
+Visit osaic.com/disclosures or see Osaic's BD Firm Brochure, Form ADV Part 2A brochure (Items 4 and 7 of Part 2A or Items 4 and 5 of Part 2A Appendix 1) and other applicable documents.

 - Given my financial situation, should I choose an investment advisory service?
 Should I choose a brokerage service?
 Should I choose both types of services?
-Why or why not? - · How will you choose investments to recommend to me? - What is your relevant experience, including your licenses, education and other qualifications?
+Why or why not? - How will you choose investments to recommend to me? - · What is your relevant experience, including your licenses, education and other qualifications?
 What do these qualifications mean?